joedlopes/unity-tutorial/02-ar-foundation-framework/03_ar_plane_manager.md

 1. In the Unity Editor, select the GameObject with the `ARPlaneManager` component.
 2. Assign the `SpawnedObjectPrefab` to the corresponding field in the `ARPlaneSpawner` component.
 3. Drag the `ARPlaneManager` component to the `arPlaneManager` field in the `ARPlaneSpawner` component.
+4. Assign the `Tap Start Position` input action to the `Tap Start Position Input` field in the `ARPlaneSpawner` component.

-Now, when you run your AR application, a prefab object will be spawned on top of a detected plane when the user taps on the screen.
+Now, when you run your AR application, a prefab object will be spawned on top of a detected plane when the user taps on the screen using the XR Interaction Toolkit events.